AbhiramReddyD/100-days-of-code/[2]ProgressLog.md

 **Thoughts:** I really want to try more of snipcart.js it makes the payment part very easy. check it out here https://farm-fresh-store.herokuapp.com/

 #100DaysOfCode

+### Day 95: Auguts 06, 2020

+**Today's Progress**: E-Commerce App is finally live.

+**Thoughts:** I really want to try more of snipcart.js it makes the payment part very easy. check it out here https://farm-fresh-store.herokuapp.com/

+#100DaysOfCode

+### Day 95: Auguts 06, 2020

+**Today's Progress**: Heroku for Projects.

+**Thoughts:** I never it's this easy to bring our projects live using Heroku, can't wait to do more.

+#100DaysOfCode